elf4j/elf4j-provider/README.md

 the ELF4J [API](https://github.com/elf4j/elf4j#logging-service-interface-and-access-api) should be used to switch levels on `Logger` instances.
 However, the minimum output level for both log writers and caller classes is configurable, with the default of `TRACE`.
 For log writers, the default level can be configured/overridden per each writer.
 For caller classes, the minimum output level can be configured on global, packages, or individual classes.
+A log output is only rendered when the `Logger` instance level is on or above the configured minimum output levels of both the log writer and caller class.

 ### Writer